George Herbert: Early life and education

-George Herbert was born 3 April 1593 in Montgomery, Montgomeryshire, Wales, the son of Richard Herbert (died 1596) and his wife Magdalen née Newport, the daughter of Sir Richard Newport (1511–1570).
+George Herbert was born on 3 April 1593 in Montgomery, Montgomeryshire, Wales, the son of Richard Herbert (died 1596) and his wife Magdalen née Newport, the daughter of Sir Richard Newport (1511–1570).
 George was one of 10 children.
 The Herbert family was wealthy and powerful in both national and local government, and George was descended from the same stock as the Earls of Pembroke.
 His father was a member of parliament, a justice of the peace, and later served for several years as custos rotulorum (keeper of the rolls) of Montgomeryshire.
 His mother was a patron and friend of John Donne and other poets, writers and artists.
 As George's godfather, Donne stood in after Richard Herbert died when George was three years old.
 Herbert and his siblings were then raised by his mother, who pressed for a good education for her children.

 Herbert's eldest brother Edward (who inherited his late father's estates and was ultimately created Baron Herbert of Cherbury) became a soldier, diplomat, historian, poet, and philosopher whose religious writings led to his reputation as the "father of English deism".
 Herbert's younger brother was Sir Henry Herbert, Master of the Revels to Kings Charles I and II.

 Herbert entered Westminster School at or around the age of 12 as a day pupil, although he later became a residential scholar.
 He was admitted on a scholarship to Trinity College, Cambridge in 1609, and graduated first with a Bachelor's and then with a Master's degree in 1616 at the age of 23.
 Subsequently, Herbert was elected a major fellow of his college and then appointed Reader in Rhetoric.
 In 1620 he stressed his fluency in Greek and Latin and attained election to the post of the University's Public Orator, a position he held until 1627.